simtex-dev/engine/README.md

-# simtex
+# `simtex`

 ![](https://api.codiga.io/project/34276/score/svg)
 ![](https://github.com/iaacornus/simtex/actions/workflows/pytest.yaml/badge.svg)

-simtex (simplified LaTeX) allows you to convert your mardown or text files into PDF using LaTeX with one command, configured with simple `.json` file.
+`simtex` (simplified LaTeX) allows you to convert your mardown or files into PDF using LaTeX with one command, configured with simple `.json` file.

+> `simtex` is a program that works based on rules of the user that is defined in `simtex.json`, which the program uses to the files and converts it in LaTeX based on the rules defined by the user.

+`simtex` also allows for interop between markdown and LaTeX, especially in cases where markdown is not enough to format the document, that part could be written in LaTeX while the others would be converted by `simtex`!

 > Note: This program does not intend to replace the LaTeX system, but to simplify the process of turning your already existing markdown/text file